DuCk-31/DuCk-31/README.md

 ## 🚀 About Me

-🎯 First year Student at RMIT University
+- 🎯 First year student at RMIT University
-💻 Passionate about technology and software development
+- 💻 Passionate about technology and software development
-📚 Currently documenting my learning journey through various programming languages and technologies
+- 📚 Currently documenting my learning journey through various programming languages and technologies
-🌱 Always eager to learn new technologies and improve my skills
+- 🌱 Always eager to learn new technologies and improve my skills
+- 🛠️ My main tool is [Visual Studio Code](https://code.visualstudio.com/)
+- 🧩 Main languages: **C** and **C++**
+- 📚 I have made **12 projects in C** and **3 projects in C++** — C is my most used language!
-🎯 Building projects to apply theoretical knowledge into practical solutions
+- 🎯 Building projects to apply theoretical knowledge into practical solutions
+- 🤝 Open to collaboration and connecting with fellow developers

 ## 🛠️ Technologies & Tools